santolucito/santolucito.github.io/COMS3430/Lab5.md

 ### Cellular Automata

 This approach is purely generative, no input data needed.
-You must implement a 3D cellular automata, then map the output to notes, which you play back.
+You must implement a 2D cellular automata, then map the output to notes, which you play back.
 There is a large creative space in how the mapping actually works - find something that motivates you.
 Similarly, you do not need to stick to any particular rules for the automata generation - remember that cellular automata are more general than the Game of Life.

 ### Pitch Set Theory

 Use pitch set theory to automate a composition.
 You will need to implement functions for transpose, inverse, and retrograde of a pitch class sequence.
 Then, implement a function that takes an initial pitch class set, and randomly applies the aforementioned operations to generate a composition.

-you do not need to implement a normalization procedure.
+You do not need to implement a normalization procedure.
 You can assume the input pitch set classes are already in normal form.

 Check the course slides for more information on pitch set theory resources.